 - Birthday recognitions.
 Bring in a few treats and a signed card when a driver celebrates a birthday.
 This is a relatively low-cost way to show drivers that you’re thinking of them, and everyone gets to take part in the celebration.

 - Treat days.
 A simple weekly or biweekly celebration like a “donut day” is another low-cost way to send a little “thank you” to your drivers.
-For a healthier alternative, consider providing lunch every now and
+For a healthier alternative, consider providing lunch every now and then.

 - Website features.
 Write up a new page for your website where you feature your top drivers and highlight their accomplishments.
 This provides a nice confidence boost for your drivers and leaves a positive impression on website visitors.